Satyam3976/Edgistify_BlogPost/README.md

 # Installation
 Follow the below steps to install and configure this repository to work on your machine.

-Step 1 : Cloning the repository
+Step 1 : Clone the repository

          git clone "https://github.com/Satyam3976/Edgistify_BlogPost.git"

 Step 2 : Change directory to Edgistify_BlogPost and install node_modules